cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [2023-11-30 12:47:37] [DEBG] 	0x000120f8=$$
 [...]
 ```
-Note that in our example regarding binary _circled_, we do not manually mark any register and/or
+Note that in our example of binary _circled_, we do not manually mark any register and/or memory
-memory location as being symbolic (there are no `$$` specifiers in the entry state of file
+location as being symbolic (there are no `$$` specifiers in the entry state of file
 [circled.init.yaml](../morion/circled.init.yaml)).
 Instead, and as will be explained in section
 [How Hooking Works](./5_symbex.md#how-hooking-works) below, all symbolic variables are automatically
 introduced by [Morion](https://github.com/pdamian/morion) and its model for the hooked `libc`